The sovereign methodology, explained.

 What sovereign means.

 We use "sovereign" deliberately.
-It means:
+It means four things:

 The opposite of sovereign is what most legacy software is — tightly coupled, shared-database, can't-remove-one-piece-without-breaking-three-others.
+That is the software this methodology is designed to replace.

 Section 6